-availability.
-The surveys providing many of the indicators on enjoyment of rights are not conducted annually, so the data used for each year are not always unique.
-For example, in the case of the Right to Education score for Cameroon, the 2017, and 2018 series use data on the net primary school enrolment rate in 2017.
+availability: The surveys providing many of the indicators on enjoyment of rights are not conducted annually, so the data used for each year are not always unique.
+For example, in the case of the Right to Food score for the Central African Republic, the 2019 and 2020 series use data on the percent of children that are not stunted in 2019.
 Additionally, data on some right aspects we would like to include are only available for a handful of countries.

-- relevance: Ensuring all students complete primary school is not an issue for OECD countries, so although this is an indicator we use in our low-and middleincome assessment standard, it is not an indicator used in our high-income assessment standard. - Table 1: Rights enjoyment indicator sets used in HRMI economic and social rights scores
+relevance: Ensuring all students complete primary school is not an issue for OECD countries, so although this is an indicator we use in our low-and middleincome assessment standard, it is not an indicator used in our high-income assessment standard.

+Table 1: Rights enjoyment indicator sets used in HRMI economic and social rights scores

-Ec onomic and social right Assessment standard Indicator Fo od • Low-and middle-income % children (under 5) not stunted • High-income % population food secure (based on the food insecurity experience scale, FIES) Ed ucation • Low-and middle-income Net primary school enrolment rate • Both Net secondary school enrolment rate • High-income % students scoring level 3 or better on the PISA test (by topic-Mathematics, Science & Reading) Н ealth • Low-and middle-income Modern Contraceptive use rate • Both Child (under 5) survival rate • Both Adult (15-60) survival rate • High-income % live births not low birth weight Н ousing/Water/Sanitation • Low-and middle-income % population with "basic" access to water on premises • Low-and middle-income % population with access to at least "basic" sanitation • High-income % population with "safely managed" sanitation • High-income % poorest quintile of population with access to affordable housing (post subsidy housing costs less than 40% of disposable income.)
-De ecent Work/Social Security Low-and middle-income % with income >\$3.20 (2011 PPP\$) per day • High-income % with income > 50% median income • High-income % unemployed not long-term unemployed
+Ec • conomic and social right Assessment standard Indicator Fo bod • Low-and middle-income % children (under 5) not stunted • High-income % population food secure (based on the food insecurity experience scale, FIES) and by sex, % adults 15 and over are food secure Ec lucation • Low-and middle-income Total net primary school enrolment rate • Low-and middle-income Average TIMSS equivalent harmonized test score • Both Total net upper secondary school enrolment rate • High-income % students scoring level 3 or better on the PISA test (by topic- Mathematics, Science & Reading) H ealth • Low-and middle-income Modern Contraceptive use rate • Low-and middle-income Adult (15-60) survival rate • Both Child (under 5) survival rate • High-income Senior (60-80) survival rate • High-income % live births not low birth weight H ousing/Water/Sanitation • Low-and middle-income % population with "basic" access to water on premises • Low-and middle-income % population with access to at least "basic" sanitation • High-income % population with "safely managed" sanitation • High-income % poorest quintile of population with access to affordable housing (post subsidy housing costs less than 40% of disposable income.)
+De ecent Work/Social Security • Low-and middle-income % with income >\$3.65 (2017 PPP\$) per day • High-income % with income > 50% median income

+- High-income - % unemployed not long-term unemployed

-^{}PISA is the Program for International Student Assessment that implements the surveys of student learning outcomes that we use.
+PISA is the Program for International Student Assessment that implements the surveys of student learning outcomes that we use.